Should you bring a baby car seat on the airplane?

 He’s not interested in TV, so we need to keep him occupied with books, games, toys and snacks.
 Although he won’t sit still in a chair, he will sit calmly in his car seat.
 He actually likes going for car rides and is usually happy in his car seat for up to an hour.

 While the cost of the extra seat is not ideal, there are plenty of benefits to purchasing a separate seat for your child, including the option to bring your car seat on board the aircraft.
 We have a back-up car seat (here’s the model) that’s actually fairly easy to travel with because it weighs less than 10 lbs.

 Why not give the car seat a try?

 We usually travel with our Foonf car seat and check it with our luggage.
 It’s a very heavy car seat (close to 50 lbs) so we use a Clek Weelee travel bag to transport it from car to car.
 The Foonf car seat is an option for the airplane too, but you’ll want something like the Go-Go Babyz wheel cart to help you at the airport.

 On the plane, we put the car seat on the window seat.
 This allows easy access for all passengers in case of an emergency and it gave him the opportunity to look out the window because he’s sitting higher up.

 The next question was whether to face him forwards or backwards.

 When the car seat was forward facing his little feet were only a few inches from the seat in front of him.
 Even a slight kick of the leg meant contact.

 Of course, he immediately started kicking the seat in front of him.
-We tried to explain to him that what he was doing was disrupting the passenger in front, but the more we talked about it, the more he thought it was a game and he kicked harder and faster.
+We tried to explain to him that what he was doing was disrupting the passenger in front.
+But the more we talked about it, the more he thought it was a game.
+Of course, then he kicked the seat harder and faster.
 Not cool little man.

-We quickly realized that forward facing was not going to be an option.
+We realize forward facing is not going to be an option.